 - Instructors do not know which students have elected to take a course CR/NC.
 The registrar records the grade submitted by the professor, but the grade does not appear on the transcript.
 Instead, grades of 1.0 and above are recorded as CR, and grades of 0 are recorded as NC.
 CR and NC are not calculated into the official GPA.

 - A student may not take any course in her major Credit/No Credit.
 This applies to all courses cross-listed with a student's major, regardless of whether the student plans to use it for her major.
 If a student later declares a major in a subject in which she has taken a course CR/NC, that grade will be uncovered: it will appear on her transcript and will be included in her GPA.

 - Once the deadline for sign-up has passed, a student may not reverse her decision or otherwise "uncover the grade," except by declaring a major in the department.

 - If a student wishes to use a CR/NC course towards a College requirement, she is still bound by the rule requiring that only courses with grades of 2.0 or above will count towards a requirement.

 - Grades behind CR/NC courses are included in the calculations used to determine magna cum laude and summa cum laude for graduation honors.

 - Bryn Mawr students are bound by Bryn Mawr CR/NC rules, even when the course being taken CR/NC is at Haverford, Swarthmore, or Penn.

 - CR/NC grades cannot be disclosed to graduate schools, employers, or anyone else who asks what the grade behind the CR/NC is.
-The only thing that can be stated is the grade of CR is equivilant to a 1.0 or greater.
+The only thing that can be disclosed is whether a specific instance of a CR grade is equivalent to a 2.0 or greater.